sodafoundation/architecture-analysis/Profile_Properties_Definition.md

 ## Motivation

-The profile defined in OpenSDS represents a service level, such as gold, silver and copper.
+The profile defined in OpenSDS represents a service level, such as gold, silver and bronze.
 The controller chooses an appropriate dock service for the profile to handle the request when user creates a volume or group.
 This design proposal aims to define the standard capability rules for the profile to ensure that all the storage system can abstract out virtual pools in accordance with the